Diverse Video Captioning Through Latent Variable Expansion: Introduction

-To our best knowledge, we are the first to propose a method for generating diverse video descriptions conditioned on the latent variables of traditional encode-decode process via adversarial learning.
-The contributions of this work can be summarized as follows: (1) An efficient encoder-decoder framework is proposed to describe video content with high accuracy.
-(2) Our method relies on the conditional GAN to explore the diversity of the generated sentences.
-(3) We propose a novel performance evaluation metric named Diverse Captioning Evaluation (DCE), which considers not only the differences between sentences, but also the rationality of sentences (i.e., whether the video content is correctly described).
-(4) Extensive experiments and ablation studies on benchmark MSVD and MSR-VTT datasets demonstrate the superiority of our proposed model in comparison to the state-of-the-art methods.
+The contributions of this work can be summarized as follows: (1) A dual-stage framework that can generate both high-accuracy caption and diverse caption is proposed.
+Simultaneously, our diversity module is compatible with almost all models based on the encoder-decoder structure, as long as their decoders are simply extended to a hierarchical architecture.
+(2) We propose a novel performance evaluation metric named Diverse Captioning Evaluation (DCE), which considers not only the differences between sentences, but also the rationality of sentences (i.e., whether the video content is correctly described).
+(3) Extensive experiments and ablation studies on benchmark MSVD and MSR-VTT datasets demonstrate the superiority of our proposed model in comparison to the state-of-the-art methods.